Approximate Bregman proximal gradient algorithm with variable metric Armijo--Wolfe line search: Introduction

 In this paper, we propose a new algorithm, named the approximate Bregman proximal gradient algorithm with variable metric Armijo--Wolfe line search (ABPG-VMAW).
 The line search procedure of this algorithm is inspired by variable metric inexact line search based algorithms~\cite{Bonettini2016-bn,Bonettini_2017}.
 In the same way as ABPG, the subproblem of ABPG-VMAW is defined by

-where $x^k \in \cl C$, $\lambda > 0$, and $\tilde{D}_\phi$ is the approximate Bregman distance (see, for its definition,~\eqref{App-Breg-dist}).
-The search direction of ABPG is defined by $d^k = y^k - x^k$, and ABPG searches $t_k \in (0,1]$ in each iteration to decide the step-size.
-The Armijo-like condition adopted in~\cite{Takahashi} imposes so stringent a condition on $t_k$ that it sometimes takes much time to calculate $t_k$ or makes $t_k$ very small to cause slow convergence.
-In this paper, we adopt a relaxed condition to ensure the validity for larger $t_k$.
-In addition to this, inspired by the Armijo--Wolfe-like condition, which Lewis and Overton~\cite{Lewis2013} applied to the quasi-Newton methods, we also propose the curvature condition for proximal algorithms.
+where $x^k \in \cl C$, $\lambda > 0$, and $\tilde{D}_\phi(u,x) := \frac{1}{2}\langle\nabla^2\phi(x)(u - x), u - x\rangle$ is the approximate Bregman distance with a twice continuously differentiable convex function $\phi$.
+The search direction of ABPG is defined by $d^k = y^k - x^k$, and ABPG searches for $t_k \in (0,1]$ in each iteration to decide the step-size.
+The Armijo-like condition adopted in~\cite{Takahashi} is so stringent that computing $t_k$ can be time-consuming, and it may force $t_k$ to be very small, which causes slow convergence.
+In this paper, we adopt a relaxed condition that allows larger values of $t_k$.
+In addition to this, inspired by the Armijo--Wolfe-like condition, which Lewis and Overton~\cite{Lewis2013} applied to the quasi-Newton methods, we also propose a curvature condition for proximal algorithms.
 It aims to avoid excessively small step-sizes while ensuring that the search direction $d^k$ approaches 0 as $k \to \infty$.
 Similar to Bonettini \etal~\cite{Bonettini_2017}, we also add a rule at the end of each iteration to select, as the updated point, the one that yields a smaller value of the objective function between $y^k$ and the point provided from the line search.

 Through these modifications, we establish that, under standard assumptions, accumulation points of a sequence generated by ABPG-VMAW are stationary points.
-Furthermore, by assuming the Kurdyka--\L ojasiewicz property~\cite{90074980-9c0c-33c4-b119-70171dab0b45} for $\Psi$, we prove that our algorithm achieves global convergence even for $g\not\equiv 0$.
+Furthermore, by assuming the Kurdyka--\L{}ojasiewicz property~\cite{90074980-9c0c-33c4-b119-70171dab0b45} for $\Psi$, we prove that our algorithm achieves global convergence even for $g\not\equiv 0$.

 Moreover, numerical experiments on $\ell_p$ regularized least squares problems and nonnegative linear inverse problems demonstrate that ABPG-VMAW outperforms ABPG and other existing algorithms.
 In particular, the reduction of the objective function value within a small number of iterations is faster for ABPG-VMAW than for ABPG.